NotAName320/Henson/README.md

 stuff for me
 - rootabeta for being an early adopter of Henson and giving me lots of suggestions on how to improve it
-- Qek because of dumb raid chat challenges on 3/4/23
+- Qekitor because of dumb raid chat challenges on 3/4/23